KLMG

-KLMG (97.9 FM, "Latino 97.9") is a radio station licensed to serve Esparto, California, United States.
+KLMG (97.9 FM, "La Mejor 97.9") is a radio station licensed to Esparto, California, United States.
 The station, which began broadcasting in 1996, was previously owned by Adelante Media Group and the broadcast license was formerly held by Bustos Media of California License, LLC.
 On October 21, 2014, Adelante announced that it was selling KLMG, its sister stations and its LPTV outlet in Sacramento to Lazer Broadcasting (now Lazer Media), pending FCC approval The transaction was consummated effective December 31, 2014, at a price of $2.9 million.

 Programming

 KLMG broadcasts a Spanish AC music format to the Sacramento metropolitan area.
 This format is designed for the 18- to 34-year-old advertising demo and features popular Hispanic recording artists, plus "reggaetón and bachata hits".
 Unlike "Mega"-themed Spanish Top 40 stations in Miami, Texas and Puerto Rico, KLMG refrains from airing many English-language crossover records and instead taps into the Mexican contemporary music charts.
 The station targets first-generation and second-generation Hispanic adults with an upbeat presentation, even with ballads and a balance in the on-air tempo of the station.